The Batman (film): Production

 Matt Reeves took over as writer and director from Ben Affleck and focused on a younger version of the character, portrayed by Robert Pattinson.

-After Ben Affleck was cast as Bruce Wayne / Batman for the DC Extended Universe (DCEU) franchise in 2013, he began developing a standalone Batman film for him to star in, which Warner Bros. announced in October 2014.
+After Ben Affleck was cast as Bruce Wayne / Batman for the DC Extended Universe (DCEU) franchise in 2013, he began developing a standalone Batman film for him to star in, which Warner Bros.
+Pictures announced in October 2014.
 Affleck was also attached to direct and co-write the script with Geoff Johns by July 2015, and they finished the first draft in March 2016.
 In October, Affleck revealed the film was titled The Batman.
 A planned sequel to the DCEU team-up film Justice League (2017) was later delayed to accommodate The Batman, but the reception to the earlier DCEU film Batman v Superman: Dawn of Justice (2016), co-starring Affleck, prompted Warner Bros. to re-evaluate its approach to the DCEU, which led to Affleck's The Batman being "sidelined".
 Affleck began to have reservations about directing the film, and announced his departure as director in January 2017, but he still planned to star and produce.
 He cited script issues and felt he would not enjoy directing it.
 Chris Terrio turned in a rewrite of the script at that time.

 Matt Reeves, a longtime Batman fan, was hired to replace Affleck as director in February 2017.
 Reeves reworked the film to focus on Batman earlier in his vigilante career, emphasized the character's detective side more than previous Batman films, and separated it from the DCEU.
 Reeves wanted The Batman to be a noir film from Batman's perspective, and he wrote a new script with Mattson Tomlin and Peter Craig, drawing inspiration from the comic books Batman: The Long Halloween (1996–97), Dark Victory (1999–2000), "Year One" (1987), Ego (2000), and "Zero Year" (2013–14), as well as the character's earlier comic book runs.
 Reeves was also inspired by films from the New Hollywood era, including The French Connection (1971), Klute (1971), Chinatown (1974), All the President's Men (1976), Taxi Driver (1976), and by the films of Alfred Hitchcock.